-Once you have a handle on how much water your flowers need. you can consider how and when to water flowers.
+Once you have a handle on how much water your flowers need, you can consider how and when to water flowers.
 Take soil type into account, for instance.
-If your soil drains very well and quickly, water about a half inch twice a week to ten days.
+If your soil drains very well and quickly, water about a half inch (1 cm.) twice a week to ten days.
 If the soil drains more slowly, one watering is better.

 Water native species less.
 When growing native flowers or wildflowers, you won’t need to water them once they have become established.
 Keep top layers of soil moist.
-For most flowers, you don’t want to let the top inch or two of soil to dry out completely.
+For most flowers, you don’t want to let the top inch (2.5 cm.) or two (5 cm.) of soil to dry out completely.

 Just as with vegetable gardens, the best time of day to water outdoor flowers is in the morning.
 With cooler temperatures, more water will soak into the soil and less will evaporate.